-Local NGO Successfully Applies IRD/Blumont Theatrical Technique
+Local NGO Applies Blumont Theatrical Technique

 The technique comprises using an urgent problem that faces IDPs and host communities as the theme of a play to bring it to the attention of an audience and then carrying out an interactive discussion with the audience at the end of the play to find a suitable solution.

-Iman Hassan, head of Mena, was among the audience members in attendance at the IRD/Blumont play on 3 June.
+Iman Hassan, head of Mena, was among the audience members in attendance at the Blumont play on 3 June.
 She found the idea of involving the audience in finding a solution to an urgent problem compelling.
 She had not seen such a technique before.

 Mena supports displaced women with daily psychological support, and recreational and educational activities at Narjis Center in Sa’ad Camp in Diyala province.
 Mena’s activities are funded by the United Nations Population Fund (UNFPA).